How to Find a Good Pediatric Audiologist

 If you feel that your child is struggling with his or her hearing, there are warning signs that you should be aware of:

-• Newborn: Not jumping or reacting to sudden, loud noises
+• Newborn: Doesn’t startle or react to sudden, loud noises

-If your child is exuding these warning signs, the next step is to find a pediatric audiologist and schedule an initial screening.
+If your child is displaying any of these warning signs, the next step is to find a pediatric audiologist and schedule an initial screening.
+Just as you would with any physician, it’s important to choose someone with whom both you and your child feel comfortable and who can provide the best possible outcomes.

 pediatric-audiologist